 “All right,” he said; “that’s like a foretaste of punishment, and you know what to expect.
 Keep your mouth shut and I’ll treat you like a lamb.
 It doesn’t do to be curious at Jamaica Inn, and I’ll have you remember that.”
 He was not laughing now, but stared down at her, frowning, as though he would read her thoughts.
 “You’re not a fool, like your aunt,” he said slowly; “that’s the curse of it.
 You’ve got a clever little monkey face, and a ferreting monkey mind, and you’re not easily scared.
 But I’ll tell you this, Mary Yellan: I’ll break that mind of yours if you let it go astray, and I’ll break your body too.
 Now go upstairs to bed, and let’s hear no more of you tonight.”
 (37)

-Mary, in contrast, is quite good with a strong sense of self.
-Her feelings for Jem Merlyn confuse her, if not the reader, and watching her wrestle with these feelings isn’t compelling.
+Mary, in contrast, has strong morals and a solid sense of self.
+Her feelings for Jem Merlyn confuse her, if not the reader, and it’s not compelling to watch her wrestle with these feelings.
 Jem is partially nuanced, but only because the reader can tell he’s not as bad as Mary fears.
-There is one plot turn that is interesting, but I can’t get into it here because of spoilers, so you’ll have to take my word that it adds a nice zing to the ending.
+There’s one plot turn that’s interesting, but I can’t get into it here because spoilers, so you’ll have to take my word that it adds a nice zing to the ending.

 Despite the campiness, it’s a fun read meant to be read during a cold, blustery winter.
-There’s lots of crying and depictions of the moor, but there’s always that little thread of romance tickling underneath:
+There may be a lot of crying and talk of the moors, but there’s always that little thread of romance tickling underneath: